webqit/webflo/site/docs/concepts/routing.md

 ### Your First Handler (Again)

 Your application's routes may be designed with as many or as few handlers as desired.<br>
-In fact, if it calls for it, the contextual parameters `next.stepname` and `next.pathname` totally make it possible to fit routing logic into a single handler.
+In fact, if it calls for it, it is possible to fit routing logic for multiple routes into a single handler – using the contextual parameters `next.stepname` and `next.pathname` for conditional branching.

 ```js
 export default function(event, next) {